joeatbayes/angular-price-pred-stocks/README.txt

 stabilize for 1 week they are more likely to resume a downward movement.
-If we can find similar paired movements from the past they may help us predict future prices with a precision higher than the statistical base rate and ideally with a precision high enough to act as or confirm a buy or sell signal.
+If we can find similar paired movements from the past they may help us predict future prices with a precision higher than the statistical base rate.
+Ideally it will deliver a precision high enough to act as a buy or sell signal or to confirm  independently generated signals.

-This application seeks to validate this theory by finding a set of optimal time frames using geometric similarity to predict future price movements.
-It uses linear regression, K Nearest Neighbor and Bayesian math to determine similarity and project the future price movement data based on the past movement of prices with similar geometric properties.
-If the theory proves valid then we should be able to predict directional movement with greater accuracy than the underlying statistical base rate.
+This application seeks to validate the theory by finding a set of optimal time frames using multiple linear regression passes.
+It then uses geometric similarity scoring to select similar movements.
+It then looks at subsequent price movements from those historically similar movements to predict future price movements.

+The ML techniques used are  linear regression, K Nearest Neighbor, Bayesian math, random permutation optimization.

 ------------------------